COVID-19 pandemic in Turkey: March 2020: First confirmed case, closures, and cancellations

 Turkish cities carried out massive disinfection work in public places and mass transit vehicles.
 In Istanbul, hand sanitizers were installed at metrobus stations.

 On 11 March 2020, the day the first known coronavirus case in Turkey was announced, the Ministry of Health created a website to track COVID-19 cases, monitor hot spots, enable people to report places selling fake PPE, and report hospital wait times.

 The next day, the Ministry of National Education announced that except for schools catering to students with special needs, all schools in Turkey would close on 16 March.
 Given the intense learning needs of students with disabilities, the Ministry of National Education announced that elementary-, middle-, and high-school students with special needs would continue to attend school in person in fixed small groups, with adults rotating into the class, so as to facilitate contact tracing.
-The ministry subsequently announced that teachers and staff in schools for students with special needs could opt out of in-person teaching if they or their families had a health risk.
+The ministry subsequently announced that teachers and staff in schools for students with disabilities could opt out of in-person teaching if they or their families had a health risk.

 Minister Koca updated the number of infected people as four on 13 March, including a pilgrim who had returned from Saudi Arabia.
 Following the updated tally, Turkey extended the flight ban to include many European countries, including Austria, France, and Germany.

 On 16 March, Minister of the Interior Soylu ordered businesses and places of worship to halt indoor activities.
 With that announcement, more than 80 million people in Turkey started to live under some form of restriction to their movements when trains and public transit came to a halt nationwide.